Azure/azure-sdk-for-js/samples/Partitioning/README.md

 ﻿Samples for working with partitions in a DocumentDB application

-- using a HashPartitionResolver
-- using a RangePartitionResolver
+1. using a hashPartitionResolver		- distribute writes across two collections using partition key
+2. using a rangePartitionResolver		- uses a range map object to control which partition is used
+3. using custom functions as resolver	- shows how to use custom functions instead of using the two provided resolvers